tryton/trytond/doc/models.rst

      creating a table for this class.

    * ``_sql``: The sql code that must be used to fetch data from the database.
-The columns outputed by the given query must reflect the class fields.
+The columns outputted by the given query must reflect the class fields.

 Some Model Properties are instance attributes which allow to update